An internal condom is a pouch that’s inserted into the vagina or anus.

 There are positive and negative things to say about each and every birth control method.
 And everyone’s different—so what you experience may not be the same as what your friends experience.

 - Can be used even if you’re allergic to latex

 - Is pre-lubricated but can also be used with additional oil-based or water-based lube

-- Stays in place even if the man loses his erection
+- Stays in place even if erection is lost

 - Helps protect you from STIs